 By Cyrus Sanati

 FORTUNE -- JPMorgan and Wells Fargo kicked off bank earnings season Friday morning reporting some less-than-stellar results.
-Weak loan volumes, shrinking net interest margins, legal mishaps, lackluster trading activity, and a lousy mortgage market wreaked havoc on the megabanks during the third quarter.
-It even pushed JPMorgan into the red for the first time in years.
+Weak loan volumes, shrinking net interest margins, legal mishaps, lackluster trading activity, and a lousy mortgage market wreaked havoc on the megabanks during the MOREOct 11, 2013 10:14 AM ET

 Fed votes to up the amount of capital banks have to have to cover loan losses, but leaves rules for subprime mortgages mostly in place.